-Perhaps you’ve heard the saying: “Death begins in the colon.”
-Indeed, as toxic debris from inadequate and infrequent elimination gathers in the colon, it produces poisons that can slowly, but surely, cause disease and, consequently, death.
+It’s been said that death begins in the colon.
+That’s because as toxic debris from inadequate and infrequent elimination gathers in the colon, it produces poisons that can slowly, but surely, cause disease and, consequently, death.

-Now, picture that putrefying food happening inside your body, in the company of parasites of the intestine, colon, and organs.
+Now, picture that process happening inside your body, in the company of parasites of the intestine, colon, and organs.

 When these parasites feed on body tissues, they produce wastes.
 Instead of your body obtaining the nutrients you need from the food, it allows those wastes to enter into the bloodstream, along with other byproducts of rotting, undigested food.
 The waste products then pass through the arterial wall and slowly overwhelm your system.

-Eventually, these toxins block your body’s natural ability to flush out poisons that — over time — can kill you.
+Eventually, these toxins block your body’s natural ability to flush out poisons that — over time — can make you sick and could even kill you.

 For all of these reasons, colon cleansing is an essential part of routine health maintenance.
 But professional colonic irrigation (also called colonics or colon hydrotherapy) are expensive and require a visit to a clinic.

 For those seeking to detoxify your body naturally, an inexpensive, safe alternative (or supplement) to colonics, the saltwater flush accomplishes a very thorough inner cleanse you can do yourself at home.

 Saltwater flushes have none of the risks of customary colonics or enemas, and the cleansing effect reaches the entire digestive tract.
 In contrast, colonics and enemas reach only the colon or a small part of it.

 Saltwater flushes are very safe and have no harmful side effects.

 What IS a salt water flush?